lucidrains/gateloop-transformer/README.md

 Update 11: I'm seeing a steady improvement increasing the head dimension, so I no longer believe max-heads is optimal.
 Increasing the head dimension brings us right back to linear attention and needing the fused CUDA kernel.

-Update 12: <a href="https://github.com/cnapun">Nikil</a> spotted a potential error with the `kv` not being kept in complex (and real component taken at end).
-Rerunning experiments!
+Update 12: <a href="https://github.com/cnapun">Nikil</a> spotted a potential error with the `kv` not being kept in complex (and real component taken at end). <a href="https://api.wandb.ai/links/lucidrains/lgz368mf">Rerunning experiments</a>!

 ### Appreciation